lrspeiser/sigmagravity/README.md

 | f_DM median | **0.091** | 0.168 | KS p = 0.006 |
 | Mass-matched Δf_DM | — | **-0.072** | p = 0.017 |

 **Result:** Counter-rotating galaxies have **44% lower dark matter fractions** than normal galaxies at the same stellar mass.
-This uniquely confirms Σ-Gravity's coherence mechanism.
+This is a discriminating prediction not expected in vanilla MOND or ΛCDM, pending systematic controls (selection effects, morphology matching, environment, inclination errors).

 ---